 Clos des Gatsulards vineyard is situated on a steep, south-facing slope with good sun exposure and, due to its higher position, also has a slightly windier location which creates the perfect growing conditions for this pretty wine with red berry aromas and some minerality from the stony soils.

-The vineyard is very stony and steep and hence rather difficult to work.
+The soil is very stony and steep, rather difficult to work.
 It is south orientated and therefore warms up very quickly.
 It is also quite a windy place.

 Hand harvested, the grapes are then hand sorted and lightly pressed.
 Maceration takes place in open wood and steel vats for three to four weeks.
 The wine is punched down twice a day during fermentation.
 Maturation lasts 18 months in oak, of which a third is new.